Books I Want To Read:

 • A Mind of its Own by Cordelia Fine ?

-• Great Feuds in Mathematics by Hal Hellman
+• other Great Feuds books (besides mathematics) by Hal Hellman

 • Class Acts by Rachel Sherman ?